LinkedIn Learning

 LinkedIn Learning is an American global massive open online course provider.
 It provides video courses taught by industry experts in software, creative, and business skills.
 It is a subsidiary of LinkedIn.
 All the courses on LinkedIn fall into four categories: Business, Creative, Technology, and Certifications.

 It was founded in 1995 by Lynda Weinman as Lynda.com before being acquired by LinkedIn in 2015 and becoming LinkedIn Learning.
 Microsoft acquired LinkedIn in December 2016.

 History

-LinkedIn Learning was founded as Lynda.com in 1995 in Ojai, California, as online support for the books and classes of Lynda Weinman, a special effects animator and multimedia professor who founded a digital arts school with her husband, artist Bruce Heavin.
+LinkedIn Learning was founded as Lynda.com in 1995 in Ojai, California, initially serving as an online resource to support the books and classes of Lynda Weinman, a special effects animator and multimedia professor who founded a digital arts school with her husband, artist Bruce Heavin.

-In 2002, the company began offering courses online.
-By 2004, there were 100 courses, and in 2008, the company began producing and publishing documentaries on creative leaders, artists, and entrepreneurs.
+The company expanded into online education in 2002, offering digital courses through its platform.
+By 2004, its catalog had grown to approximately 100 courses, and in 2008 it broadened its content offerings to include documentary-style features on creative professionals, artists, and entrepreneurs.

+Lynda.com pursued both strategic acquisitions and external investment to support its growth.
+In February 2013, the company acquired video2brain, an Austrian-based provider of online classes in web design and programming, available in German, French, Spanish, and English.
+The following year, it acquired Compilr, a Canadian startup offering an online coding editor and sandbox environment.